 The quizzes are pre-preparations for the two main tests in accordance with the reviews of practical language accumulated from real-life communicative situations through field trips.
-There are two main quizzes conducted on the second and the fourth week of 6 weeks course Each quiz usually contains 5 written parts and lasts from 30 to 45 minutes.
+There are two main quizzes conducted on the first and the second week of J Term.

+Each quiz usually contains 5 written parts and lasts from 30 to 45 minutes.

-Two Language Tests: First Test (20%) and Second Test (25%)
+Two Language Tests: Midterm Test (20%) and Final Test (25%)